lunar/payments-plugin-ubercart-8.x/README.md

  * Change the capture type (Authorize+Capture / Authorize only)

  ## How to capture/refund/void
-- You can do capture/refund/void to an order using the Payment box in the order View Tab by press `Process card` link.
+- You can do capture/refund/void to an order using the Payment box in the order View Tab by press `Process Lunar transactions` link.
 - The amount for partial capture, refund or void can be specified in `Charge Amount` input field.

  1. Capture